yclas/documentation/docker-configuration.md

 + phpmyadmin

-+ Installation file for the latest Open-Classifieds
++ Installation file for the latest Yclas Self Hosted

 ### Instructions